lureba/lureba/README.md

 ## Hi there 👋
+- I'm Lucas Lunardi, i'm 20 year old and a student of physics at the Faculdade de Engenharia de Guaratinguetá(FEG).
+I live in Guaratingueta-SP
+- I have skills in data cleaning, preparation, and analysis, as well as in finding, collecting, organizing, processing, and modeling data, optimizing memory usage.
+I am proficient in creating reports and presentations, using storytelling techniques to present data clearly and impactfully.
+- I have strong technical skills in Python (including Pandas, Numpy, Matplotlib, Geopandas, Seaborn, and more), Power BI, Excel, SQL, basic C++, and statistics.
+My soft skills include adaptability to diverse data analysis scenarios and strong collaboration within teams.
+Additionally, I am self-taught with a rapid learning ability.
+- I am seeking new opportunities to apply my skills and contribute to challenging projects in the data field
 <!--
 **lureba/lureba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.